How to Use Free Threading Stable ABI

 PyObject and PyVarObject opaqueness

-Accessing any member of PyObject directly is now prohibited, like the non-GIL stable ABI.
-For instance, prefer Py_TYPE() and Py_SET_TYPE() over ob_type, Py_REFCNT, Py_IncRef() and Py_DecRef() over ob_refcnt, etc.
+Accessing any member of PyObject directly is now prohibited, unlike the GIL stable ABI, where accessing such members are merely discouraged.
+For instance, prefer Py_TYPE() and Py_SET_TYPE() over ob_type, Py_REFCNT, Py_IncRef() and Py_DecRef() over ob_refcnt, etc. Also, embedding PyObject_HEAD within a struct is impossible.

 Similarly, members of PyVarObject are not visible.
 If you need any object of such type to be passed as a PyObject parameter to any API function, cast it directly as PyObject.